gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Dick58">

 Dick, B. G., and A. W. Overhauser.
 1958.
-“Theory of the Dielectric Constants of Alkali Halide Crystals.” *Phys.
-Rev.* 112: 90–103.
+"Theory of the Dielectric Constants of Alkali Halide Crystals." *Phys.
+Rev.* 112: 90-103.

 .. raw:: html